top of page

 Now, through writing for The Muse, I’ve been able to rekindle my passion for journalism.
 The Dreyfoos community is so diverse that no two interviews I have conducted and no two articles I have written have felt the same.
 This diversity inspires me to keep on telling stories from around campus and keep on searching for new stories to tell, because I know that there is always another story to cover and another angle to explore.

 Not only has being on The Muse pushed me to be a better journalist and writer, it has also pushed me to grow as a person.
-I have learned how to take criticism and how to work on a team, and I have gained people skills as well.
-I have made so many new friends and had so many amazing experiences, and I can’t wait to grow and experience even more in my time on The Muse.
+As a writer, I learned how to take criticism and how to work on a team, and I gained people skills as well.
+As an editor, I gained confidence, learning to speak up on behalf of my staffers and trusting in my abilities to be able to provide advice for my staffers.
+Throughout my years on The Muse, I've met so many people, made new friends, and gained my voice through every new experience.

 I think when I was stuck in that rut, I was so focused on asking questions and getting the answers I needed that I forgot to truly listen to the stories I was being told.
 But through my journey, I have learned that if I simply ask the question and let people guide me through their own stories, the articles I am able to weave with everyone's individual narratives become much more personal and compelling.